tiendu/tiendu.github.io/src/content/blog/2026-07-18-every-change-should-reach-main-not-every-branch.md

 That is the problem.

-Every change the team intends to ship should reach `main`.
+Every **accepted change** the team intends to ship should reach `main`.

 Not every temporary branch has to.

 ---

+## What clean history should mean

+Linear production history has real benefits.
+It can make `git log`, release analysis, reverting, and bisecting easier.
+Clear commits and understandable pull requests are worth protecting.

+But linearity is a policy for the history the team keeps.
+It does not require every temporary development path to receive a visible merge.

-## What “clean history” meant
+In that team, “clean history” meant something stricter:

-This was more than a preference for clear commits or small pull requests.

-The expected graph followed stricter rules:

-- every branch should begin from `main`;
+- every branch should begin directly from `main`;
 - every branch should merge visibly back into `main`;
-- no parent should be left behind after a child lands;
+- no parent branch should be left behind after a child lands;
 - no stack should appear unresolved;
 - no side history should look abandoned.

 Every development path needed an obvious beginning and ending on `main`.

 That sounds tidy.
-It also treats every branch as a permanent unit of work.
+It also treats every branch as a permanent unit of delivery.

 It is not.

-A branch is often a temporary workspace.
-Its purpose is to help developers move safely, not to earn a ceremonial merge.
+A clean `main` is reviewed, tested, traceable, understandable, and deployable.
+A temporary branch only needs to help the team develop and integrate changes safely.

+> Clean production history is valuable.
+Ceremonial branch completion is not.

 ---

-## Branches are temporary workspaces
+## Branches are temporary lines of development

-A branch may exist because another pull request is still under review, the next change depends on unfinished code, a hotfix must be extracted, an experiment needs isolation, or a large change needs smaller review units.
+A Git branch names a line of development.
+It may exist because:

+- another pull request is still under review;
+- the next change depends on unfinished code;
+- an urgent fix must be extracted from a larger stack;
+- an experiment needs isolation;
+- a large change needs smaller review units;
+- two developers need a stable point from which to coordinate.

 None of those reasons promises that the branch's exact commits must later appear in `main`.

 Branches are paths.
 Some reach the destination directly.
+Some are rewritten.
 Some are replaced.
-Some are abandoned after their useful parts move elsewhere.
+Some are abandoned after their useful changes move elsewhere.

 Git should preserve understandable production changes.
 It does not need to preserve every route developers took to produce them.

+The distinction matters:

+- a **change** is behavior the team accepts;
+- a **commit** is one recorded version of that change;
+- a **branch** is a movable name pointing into development history;
+- a **pull request** is a review and integration process around some proposed result.

+Those things are related, but they are not interchangeable.

+A change can reach `main` through a squash merge, a merge commit, a rebase merge, a cherry-pick, or a deliberately reconstructed branch.
+The original branch may then have no remaining purpose.

+Deleting or closing it does not mean the work was lost.

 ---

-## When a child branch supersedes its parent
+## When a child pull request supersedes its parent

 Suppose development begins like this:

-### Before
+**During development**

 ```text
 main